leonjza/frida-boot/course/1-chapter-1/hooking.md

 Hooking function calls in a program provides us with an incredibly powerful ability to see whats happening "under the hood" of a running program.
 With hooking, we can "spy" on parts of a programs logic, or modify logic so that the program behaves completely differently.
 We can even reuse parts of the progam against itself :) Let's look at an example.

 Imagine some C functions for a moment that is responsible crypto related work.
-Ignoring the actual crypto implementation for a moment, they may look like this:
+Ignoring the actual crypto implementation, they may look something like this:

 ```c
 // Encrypt a buffer using key